-Pay for gifts with points, save at shopping portals, fly home on your miles
+Use your rewards cards to pay for gifts with points, save at shopping portals and fly home using airline miles.

 If you’re on a budget heading into the holiday season, that rewards card in your wallet can help you trim costs while you deck the halls.

 Credit cards and holidays savings make an unlikely pair because many consumers pull out plastic for holiday spending only to end up snowed under by debt in January.
 In fact, 1 in 6 parents admit they will take more than six months to pay off credit card holiday spending, according to T. Rowe Price’s eighth annual “Parents, Kids and Money” survey, released Nov.
 1, 2016.